 Please contact properties directly as different resorts and hotels have different reopening dates.

-grocery stores on Providenciales are open with generally good stock.
-At busy times, customers are being asked to wait outside to limit the number of persons in a store at any time, although this is not generally needed as traffic to the stores has dropped.
-Some stores have limits of two of each item maximum per customer (including the Graceway chain of stores), although this doesn't apply to all products such as meat and fresh produce.
+Grocery stores on Providenciales are open with good stock.
+At busy times, typically only around the end of the day, customers are being asked to wait outside to limit the number of persons in a store at any time.

 Some cleaning products, such as hand-santizers and disinfectant wipes have sold out or are low, but food remains well stocked.